turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 end
 ```

+With that in place, run your tests.
+If they don't pass, try to debug and get it working.

-If this doesn't blow up, comment out the bit that talks to the local database,
+Once they *do* pass, comment out the bit that talks to the local database,
 leaving only the remote call.

+#### Next Steps

-Try loading up a product page.
-Are the comments there?
+Try loading up a product page in the browser.
+Are any ratings there?

-They're not.
+Doh!
 We haven't seeded the database in the Sinatra application.

-We're able to call the API endpoint, but the result is an empty array.
+We're able to call the API endpoint, but the result is always an empty array.

 ### Migrating Data